sbesada/java.math.numerical.library/README.md

 # java.math.numerical.library

-This library is based on numerical methods
+This library is based on numerical methods and it was tested using matlab/Octave

 Math library features: